Verna, Goa: Geography

 Verna is located in Salcete, South Goa.
 Its geographical coordinates are 15°20′57″N 73°55′53″E.

 Etymology

 The village is named after the Sanctuary of La Verna in Italy.
-The place is said to have been called Varunapuri earlier.
+The name Verna in Latin means springtime, verdant or fresh.
+It matches with the Portuguese nickname for Verna, ' terra de frescura ' (land of freshness).
+It is said that a particular locality in Verna was called Varunapuri in the past.

 Education

 The Padre Conceição College of Engineering (PCCE) is a private engineering college in Verna.
 The college is a part of Agnel Technical Education Complex, Verna, Goa and is the first private engineering college in the state.

-Places of worship

-Mahalasa Narayani temple at Verna plateau.
+Marina English High School is next to the Holy Cross Church, Verna, Goa, established in 1963, is founded by MRS.Maria Rodrigues.